Eastern oyster drill (Urosalpinx cinerea)

 Rules and seasons

-Eastern oyster drills are non-native pests and WDFW has measures in place to limit their spread from established areas.
-The movement of shellfish, equipment, vessels, debris, and other items that spend time on marine shorelines occupied by oyster drills can lead to their introduction to areas previously free of them.
+Eastern oyster drills are non-native pests, and WDFW has measures in place to limit their spread from established areas.
+Movement of shellfish, equipment, vessels, debris, and other items that spend time on marine shorelines occupied by oyster drills can introduce Eastern oyster drills into areas previously free of them.

-Permits: Transfer permits from the Washington Department of Fish and Wildlife are required for the transfer of shellfish, shellfish aquaculture products (including oyster seed, cultch and shell), aquaculture equipment (including aquaculture vehicles and vessels) or any marine organisms adversely affecting shellfish.
+Permits: Transfer permits from WDFW are required for the transfer of shellfish, aquaculture products (including oyster seed, cultch, and shell), aquaculture equipment (including vehicles and vessels), or any marine organisms adversely affecting shellfish.

-Restricted Areas: WDFW designates areas infested by oyster drills as Restricted Areas, and movement of shellfish and equipment from these areas to areas considered Unrestricted (free of oyster drills) or Undesignated is prohibited or restricted with conditions intended to minimize risk.
-More information on Oyster Drill Restricted Areas can be found here (RCW 77.12.455; 77.60.060; WAC 220-340-130; WAC 220-340-140).
-WFW conducts surveys to monitor the distribution of oyster drills and inspects facilities to ensure risk of transfer from one area to another is minimized.
+Restricted Areas: WDFW designates areas infested by oyster drills as Restricted Areas.
+Movement of shellfish and equipment from these areas to areas considered Unrestricted (free of oyster drills) or Undesignated is prohibited or restricted with conditions intended to minimize risk.
+More information on Oyster Drill Restricted Areas can be found on this webpage (RCW 77.12.455 and 77.60.060; WAC 220-340-130 and 220-340-140).
+WDFW conducts surveys to monitor the distribution of oyster drills and inspects facilities to help minimize risk of transfer from one area to another.

-Oyster drills are classified as Unclassified Marine Invertebrates and cannot be legally harvested without a Scientific Collection Permit permit (WAC 220-311-040).
+Oyster drills are listed as Unclassified Marine Invertebrates and cannot be legally harvested without a Scientific Collection Permit (WAC 220-311-040).